On the fractional relaxation equation with Scarpi derivative: Special cases for transition function

-where $\mathfrak{R}$ denotes the sum of all residues of $\mathcal{L}[u](s)$ which are located inside $\Gamma$ multiplied with $2\pi i$, and $\Gamma$ is a contour sketched above. \end{Teorema} \textbf{Proof: }One can clearly see that in that case the following holds:
+where $\mathfrak{R}$ denotes the sum of all residues of $\mathcal{L}[u](s)$ which are located inside $\Gamma$ multiplied with $2\pi i$, and $\Gamma$ is a contour sketched above. \end{Propozicija} \textbf{Proof: }One can clearly see that in that case the following holds:

 We carry out our analysis with considerations above.
 Relation \eqref{TRAZENO} in this case becomes

 where $\mathfrak{R}$ denotes the sum of all residues inside the contour of integration multiplied by $2\pi i$.
 Singularities of function $\tilde{u}(s)e^{st}$ are $s_1=0,\,s_2=\infty,\,s_3=-c$, none of which lie in the contour of integration, and thus their residues do not count towards the solution.
 Remaining singularities are all solutions to the equation